Cranberry Cheese Crumb Pie

 - 3/4 cup chopped pecans

 - Preheat oven to 375°.
-Unroll pastry sheet into a 9-in. pie plate; flute edge.
+Unroll the crust into a 9-in. pie plate; flute edge.
 In a small bowl, beat cream cheese, milk and lemon juice until smooth.
 Spread evenly into crust.

 - In a small bowl, mix cranberry layer ingredients; spoon over cream cheese mixture.
 For topping, in another bowl, mix flour, brown sugar and cinnamon; cut in butter until crumbly.
 Stir in pecans.
 Sprinkle over cranberry layer.